-RayPlan validation has been performed against a substantial set of measurements including point doses in homogeneous and heterogeneous phantoms, line doses, film and measurements using the Delta4, MapCheck, ArcCheck, MatriXX, Octavius1500 and PTW 729 detectors.
-This includes the IAEA test suite, which includes measured doses for an Elekta machine for a number of test cases for energies 6 MV, 10 MV and 18 MV1.
+RayPlan validation has been performed against a substantial set of measurements including point doses in homogeneous and heterogeneous phantoms, line doses, film and measurements using the Delta4, MapCheck, ArcCheck, MatriXX, Octavius 1500 and PTW 729 detectors.
+This includes the IAEA test suite, which includes measured doses for an Elekta machine for a number of test cases for energies 6 MV, 10 MV and 18 MV 1.
 The acceptance criteria of the validations against measurements are formulated in terms such as the gamma criterion (pass if the gamma value is below 1 for 95% of the data points for gamma 3%, 3 mm), point dose differences and confidence levels 1.
 The overall accuracy is acceptable.
-Some algorithm limitations have been identified and are described in this section, in the warning 4001 in section 3.1.1 Warnings concerning user responsibility on page 27 and in the Algorithm weaknesses section in RSL-D-RP-2024B-REF, RayPlan 2024B Reference Manual.
+Some algorithm limitations have been identified and are described in this section, in the warning 4001 in section 3.1.1 Warnings concerning user responsibility on page 27 and in the Algorithm weaknesses section in RSL-D-RP-v2025-REF, RayPlan v2025 Reference Manual.

-1 IAEA-TECDDC-1540, Specification and Acceptance Testing of Radiotherapy Treatment Planning Systems, April 2007.
+IAEA-TECDOC-1540, Specification and Acceptance Testing of Radiotherapy Treatment Planning Systems, April 2007.

-The collapsed cone photon dose engine in RayPlan 2024B has also been compared to classical well-renowned treatment planning systems, such as Eclipse (Varian), Pinnacle3 Radiation Treatment Planning System 7.2 (Philips), Monaco (Elekta) and Oncentra (Elekta).
+The collapsed cone photon dose engine in RayPlan v2025 has also been compared to classical well-renowned treatment planning systems, such as Eclipse (Varian), Pinnacle Radiation Treatment Planning System 7.2 (Philips), Monaco (Elekta) and Oncentra (Elekta).
 The comparison includes plans for Siemens, Elekta and Varian machines.
-Agreement between the dose computed by the independent treatment planning systems and the RayPlan dose is defined to mean that the global gamma2 value is below 1 for 95% of the volume for gamma criterion (3%, 3 mm), and for 98% of the volume for gamma criteria, the dose engine computations can be regarded as equivalent to the clinical systems to which they were compared.
+Agreement between the dose computed by the independent treatment planning systems and the RayPlan dose is defined to mean that the global gamma value is below 1 for 95% of the volume for gamma criterion (3%, 3 mm), and for 98% of the volume for gamma criterion (5%, 5 mm).
+Since all cases return gamma distributions within the acceptance criteria, the dose engine computations can be regarded as equivalent to the clinical systems to which they were compared.

 The validation has focused on typical clinical usage, with common LINAC models such as Varian (600 CD, CLINAC, 2100, 2100 EX, 2300 C/D, Trilogy, TrueBeam with MLCs MLC120, HD120, Millenium MLC, m3 and Varian Halcyon), Elekta (with MLCi/MLCi2, Beam Modulator and Agility heads), and Siemens (Primus with 3D-MLC and Artiste), for energies between 4 MV and 20 MV, and water phantoms and patient geometries.
 Flattening filter free delivery is validated using for example Siemens Artiste and Varian Halcyon.
 Most data is collected using MLCs with leaf widths of 5 mm and 10 mm.
-RayPlan 2024B has also been validated with the Brainlab m3 add-on MLC on a Varian Novalis machine.
+RayPlan v2025 has also been validated with the Brainlab m3 add-on MLC on a Varian Novalis machine.
 The m3 MLC has not been validated with any other machine, for example a machine without backup jaw such as the Siemens machines.
 No other add-on MLC has been validated.